-Funeral for lost ice: Iceland bids farewell to OK glacier
+Funeral for lost ice: Iceland bids farewell to glacier

 Icelandic geologist Oddur Sigurðsson pronounced the Okjokull glacier extinct about a decade ago.
 But on Sunday he brought a death certificate to the made-for-media memorial.

-After about 100 people made a two-hour hike up a volcano, children installed a memorial plaque to the glacier, nicknamed “OK.”
+After about 100 people made a two-hour hike up a volcano, children installed a memorial plaque to the glacier, now called just “Ok,” minus the Icelandic word for glacier.

+The glacier used to stretch six square miles (15 square kilometers), Sigurdsson said.
+Residents reminisced about drinking pure water thousands of years old from Ok.

+“The symbolic death of a glacier is a warning to us, and we need action,” former Irish president Mary Robinson said.

 This was Iceland’s first glacier to disappear.
 But Sigurdsson said all of the nation’s ice masses will be gone in 200 years.